davideperozzi/momentum-js/readme.md

 ## How to use the Draggable

-The Draggable component will allow your elements to be dragged around.
+The Draggable component allows your elements to be dragged around.

 ```javascript
 new momentum.Draggable(element, config);
 ```

-To create a basic draggable element, you can look at this example:
+This example shows how to create a basic draggable element:

 ```javascript
 new momentum.Draggable(dragElement, {